Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 It will be difficult and uncomfortable.

-You may second guess your decision to do it at all, or you may love it.
+You may second guess your decision, or you may love it.

 To give yourself the best chance at success, make sure you test it out (especially with long periods of time) to make sure full-time RV life is something you’re interested in.